rapid7/insightconnect-plugins/shodan/help.md

 # Description

 [Shodan](https://www.shodan.io/) is a search engine for internet-connected devices.
-The Shodan plugin performs queries against Shodan's database.
+Using the Shodan plugin for Rapid7 InsightConnect, users can lookup hosts and run queries against their database in real-time.
+Internal penetration tests and other security campaigns can be assisted and made more powerful with the help of Shodan.

 # Key Features

-* Feature 1
-* Feature 2
+* Shodan database query
-* Feature 3
+* Host lookup

 # Requirements

-* Example: Requires an API Key from the product
+* Shodan API token
-* Example: API must be enabled on the Settings page in the product

 # Documentation